azdavis/resistance/deploy-setup.md

-# things done with aws
+# things done to deploy

-- create account (the root user)
+- create AWS account (the root user)
   - set up MFA
   - do not create root user access key
-- create the application through the aws web interface
+- create the application through the web interface
 - add an environment to the application
   - use Go (not Docker Go)
   - upload a zip containing only the `application` binary